algosup/2024-2025-project-1-fpga-team-6/README.md

 ## Can we play the game though? 🕹️

-As long as you own a Go-Board, a VGA compatible monitor and a VGA cable, you can play!<br>
+To play the game, you'll need to have some <u>required elements</u>:

+- A Go-Board
+- A VGA compatible monitor
+- A VGA cable

-You first need to setup apio on your machine.
-Follow the steps on this [link](https://nandland.com/set-up-apio-fpga-build-and-program/).
+Then, you'll need to setup apio on your machine.
+To do this, follow the steps on this [link](https://nandland.com/set-up-apio-fpga-build-and-program/).

-Once you've setup the software, all you need is download our project from this repository, and upload it into the board using `apio upload` command on your terminal. (make sure you're in the project's folder!)
+Once you've setup the software, all you need is [download our project](https://github.com/algosup/2024-2025-project-1-fpga-team-6/releases), and upload it into the board using the `apio upload` command on your terminal. (make sure you're in the project's folder!)

-Then, if the board is plugged and connected to a VGA monitor, the game will launch!
+Then, if the board is correctly plugged and connected to a VGA monitor, the game will launch!